Ideas for Children's Small Bedrooms

 For those who only have to sleep one child in the small bedroom, then there are many other sleeping options available.
 If you have a younger child, a cabin bed may be the preferred option.
-Cabin beds are suitable for children above the age of 3 and are a good investment, as the space underneath the bed can be adapted as the child grows from a play area to a work and study area.
-Cabin beds often have drawers, small wardrobes, desks and sometimes even small play areas underneath them.
+These are suitable for children above the age of 3 and are a good investment, as the space underneath can be adapted as the child grows from a play area to a work and study area.
+They often have drawers, small wardrobes, desks and sometimes even small play areas underneath them.
 Most cabin beds come with a selection of arrangements of furniture available for underneath the bed, so that the storage can be individually designed to meet the consumer's needs.
-The use of pull out desks within the cabin bed gives a child an area to do homework, colour and make art and crafts on, without losing floor space to play in.
+The use of pull out desks gives a child an area to do homework, colour and make art and crafts on, without losing floor space to play in.

 For slightly older children, the use of a high sleeper may give more flexibility in storage options.
 High sleepers can feature wardrobes, desks, seating areas, sofa beds and drawers, combined in various different layouts underneath the bed.
 High sleepers will give any teenager's room effective storage along with study and relaxing areas.
 Many accessories are available for high sleepers, including clip on bedside tables and lamps.